hmntrathore/hmntrathore.github.io/JWTInvalidation.md

 A Global or higher level Limit call rate by key policy was created , which can be checked at each API calls, using
 -	using JWT as key
 -	limit-by-key calls as 1
--	a false increment condition
+-	**false** increment condition

  ![validating policy](/validate.svg)

 #### Pros of this Approach:
--	Leveraging APIM functionality no coding is required
+-	Leveraging APIM functionality
+-	no coding is required
--	Can hand Enterprise level load
+-	Can handle Enterprise level load
 -	Minimal addition latency introduced

 #### Cons: